chpr1510/The-Sparks-Foundation/README.md

 Objective - To integrate atleast two social media accounts and display the basic information (such as name, profile picture, email etc) of the user.

-frontend language - xml
+Frontend language - xml

 Backend language - Kotlin

-API - facebook, Google
+APIs - facebook, Google

 Services used - Firebase authentication